Updated: April 16, 2020

 I’ve discussed the different types of mutual funds and UITFs in this post and I encourage you to read it to understand why there’s so many types of pooled funds.

 What is the difference between buying units direct from the bank and buying a variable plan from an insurance company, which is also managed by fund managers?

 They’re similar but not the same.
 The variable plan is no longer a UITF, it is a life insurance plan with an investment component — and money for that investment part is usually put in mutual funds, which is also a pooled fund just like UITFs.

 If you need protection, buy life insurance.
 But if you want to invest, my suggestion is to invest directly in a fund.
-If you need both, then it’s better to do it separately and do BTID strategy, which I wrote about here.
+If you need both, then it’s better to get them separately.

 You said that high-risk investments like Equity funds should be redeemed after 5 years or more.
 Let’s say that I lose track of time and the market is doing bad again, will I need to wait for another 5 years or more?

 If the market goes bad, chances are you’ll be somewhere around breakeven at 5 years (rarely happens, and you’re probably be still positive) –- which means you won’t have to wait another 5 years, worst case scenario would be 2-3 years in my opinion.
 Just monitor the market and redeem when the profits are acceptable to you.

 Is doing cost averaging also the same as EIP (Easy Investment Program) offered by COL Financial?